nuclio/nuclio/docs/reference/triggers/mqtt.md

 ### Event

-The mqtt trigger emits an event object with the following attributes:
+The MQTT trigger emits an event object with the following attributes:
 -  `URL`: The URL of the MQTT broker
 - `topic`: The topic of the message
 - `path`: The topic of the message (alias for `topic`)